quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 Return to the `Code Samples` and search for `RSS Data Filtering.` Click `Setup & deploy` on the card.

-If you created a new workspace for this project, the fields automatically populate.
-If you’re using the workspace for other projects, you may need to specify the input topic as `rss-data.`
+If you created a new envi for this project, the fields automatically populate.
+If you’re using the environment for other applications, you may need to specify the input topic as `rss-data.`

 You might also want to customize the tag_filter.
 It is automatically populated with a wide range of tags related to Python.
 This works well